 - Test and deploy the app using the AWS DevOps tools.
 You can find the instructions for using these tools in “Deploying Node.js applications to AWS Elastic Beanstalk”.

 Use Java to code the Android app, and use Android Studio.
 This involves the following steps:

 - Integrate the APIs.

-- Test the app using Espresso, and the Experitest mobile device lab on the cloud.
+- Test the app using Espresso and the Digital.ai testing solution.

 - Code the necessary API calls.